husarion/rosbot_xl_ros/README.md

 ## ROS packages

+### `rosbot_xl`

+Metapackeage that contains dependencies to other repositories.
+It is also used to define whether simulation dependencies should be used.

+### `rosbot_xl_bringup`

+Package that contains launch, which starts all base functionalities.
+Also configs for `robot_localization` and `laser_filters` are defined there.

 ### `rosbot_xl_description`

 URDF model used for both simulation and as a source of transforms on physical robot.
 It was written to be compatible with ROS Industrial and preconfigured for ROS2 control.